 Haalaa-Hala – the Poison

 During the Sagar Manthan by the gods and demons, haalaa-hala, a pot of poison also came out of the ocean.
-This terrified the Gods and demons as the poison was so toxic that it effects would have wiped out the entire creation.
+This terrified the Gods and demons as the poison was so toxic that its effects would have wiped out the entire creation.
 On the advice of Lord Vishnu, Gods approached Lord Shiva for help and protection as only he could swallow it without being affected.

-On the request of gods and out of compassion for living beings, Lord Shiva drank the poison.
+At the request of gods and out of compassion for living beings, Lord Shiva drank the poison.
 However, Parvati – Lord Shiva’s consort pressed his neck so that the poison does not reach his stomach.
 Thus, it stayed in his throat neither going up nor going down and Shiva remained unharmed.

 The poison was so potent that it changed the colour of Lord Mahadeva’s neck to blue.
 For this reason, Lord Shiva is also called Neelakantha (the blue-necked one) where ‘Neela’ means blue and ‘Kantha’ means neck or throat.